 IN THE TANK.
 Where’s a Republican?
 Here’s some Republican.
 Tell us, random hobo Republican, did John McCain blink or are you in the tank also?:

 “It just proves his campaign is governed by tactics and not ideology,” said Republican consultant Craig Shirley, who advised McCain earlier in this cycle.
 “In the end, he blinked and Obama did not.
-The ‘steady hand in a storm’ argument looks now to more favor Obama, not McCain.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+The ‘steady hand in a storm’ argument looks now to more favor Obama, not McCain.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Shirley added, “My guess is that plasma units are rushing to the McCain campaign as we speak to replace the blood flowing there from the fights among the staff.”